webduinoio/tutorials/app/en/_tutorials-md/tutorial-10-temperature-humidity-sensor.md

 	  }, 1000);
 	});

-This was the example of how to use an DHT sensor to detect the humidity and temperature, we hope you enjoyed it!
+This was the example of how to use DHT sensor to detect the humidity and temperature, we hope you enjoyed it!
 Webduino Bin: [http://bin.webduino.io/qagoz/edit?html,css,js,output](http://bin.webduino.io/qagoz/edit?html,css,js,output)
 Stack setup: [https://blockly.webduino.io/?lang=en#-KTqnuEmMqhLVNMvGY5h](https://blockly.webduino.io/?lang=en#-KTqnuEmMqhLVNMvGY5h)